rajveer-s/Team-Profile-Generator/README.md

 ---

 ## Description
-### I have built a Node.js application thst takes in information about employees on a software engineering team.
+#### A Node.js application that takes in information about employees on a software engineering team.
 Once all the questions have been answered the application then generates an HTML webpage that displays summaries for each employee.

 ## Table of Contents:
   - [Description](#description)